francesNLP/MappingChange/README.md

 The goal is to extract these entries from OCR-based page-level text and convert them into cleaned, deduplicated article records that can eventually populate a temporal and semantic knowledge graph (ScotGaz19-KG).
 This graph will be integrated into the [Frances platform](http://www.frances-ai.com), an AI-driven platform for historical text analysis, enabling rich visualizations and advanced NLP-driven analysis of Scotland’s historical landscape.

-This work forms part of the RSE-funded project and builds on prior research funded by the National Library of Scotland.

 ## 🎯 Contribution Summary